 After leading by four points at the start of the final term, Peel fell behind at the 15-minute mark and looked unlikely to get anything from the game.

-Lachlan Mitchell (24 disposals) and Brandon Penny (15 disposals and nine tackles) were highlights in the 9.10 (64) draw.
+But a late resurgence allowed the side to bag two goals and secure a draw against fourth-placed Swans.
+Lachlan Mitchell (24 disposals) and Brandon Penny (15 disposals, nine tackles) were highlights in the 9.10 (64) draw.

-Next week Peel will enjoy the bye before returning to Rushton Park to take on West Perth in what shapes as a must win game for the Mandurah outfit.
+Next week Peel will enjoy the bye before returning to Rushton Park to take on West Perth.